sfc-gh-boconnor/government_hackathon/README.md

 ```

-We will now leverge the streamlit module st.map to visualise where the residents are located
+We will now leverage the streamlit module st.map to visualise where the residents are located

+- Create a new **python** cell and copy and paste the code below

 ```python
 sample = households_cold_weather_with_points.sample(0.01)